Penalties for Driving without Insurance in Missouri

 Penalties for driving without insurance in an accident

 If you have been involved in an accident and have not maintained the proper amounts of liability insurance, you’ll be mailed a Notice of Suspension.
-The same fees and suspension length (see above) apply to owners convicted of driving without insurance who are also involved in an accident.
+The same fees and suspension lengths apply to owners convicted of driving without insurance at the time of an accident.

-Also, if you are found at fault for the accident, and you do not pay for the damages, you face losing your driving privileges for a year until you pay a $20 reinstatement fee and provide the Driver License Bureau with proof that the accident damages have been settled.
+Also, if you are found at fault for the accident and do not pay for the damages, you’ll face losing your driving privileges for a year, until you pay a $20 reinstatement fee and provide the liability with proof that the damages from the accident have been settled.
 To reinstate, you will be required to file an SR-22 certificate for three years after reinstatement.
 You must ask your Missouri auto insurance provider to file the SR-22 for you.

 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.